SharePoint/sp-dev-docs/docs/apis/webhooks/get-started-webhooks.md

 # Get started with SharePoint webhooks

-Get started and build an application that adds and handles SharePoint webhook requests.
+This article describes how to build an application that adds and handles SharePoint webhook requests.
 You will learn how to use [Postman client](https://www.getpostman.com/) to construct and execute SharePoint webhook requests quickly while interacting with a simple ASP.NET Web API as the webhook receiver.

-In this article you will use plain HTTP requests, which is useful to understand how webhooks work under the hood.
-You can also watch a [recorded demo](https://www.youtube.com/watch?v=IbVlDkmsh8w "Tutorial demo on YouTube") of this article).
+In this article, you will use plain HTTP requests, which is useful for helping you to understand how webhooks work.
+You can also watch the video [Getting started with SharePoint webhooks](https://www.youtube.com/watch?v=IbVlDkmsh8w "Tutorial demo on YouTube") to follow the steps in this article.

 ## Prerequisites

-To complete the step-by-step instructions in this article, you need to download and install the following tools.
+To complete the step-by-step instructions in this article, download and install the following tools:

 * [Google Chrome Browser](http://google.com/chrome)
 * [Postman](https://www.getpostman.com/)